Gweedore: Language

 The predominant spoken language of the district is Irish, but English can be widely heard as well.
-All schools, religious services, and advertisements are through Irish.
-Thousands of second-level and some third-level students from all over Ireland attend summer schools at Coláiste Cholmcille (Columba's College), Coláiste Bun an Inbhir, Coláiste Chú Chulainn, Coláiste Mhuire and Coláiste an Phiarsaigh in Gaoth Dobhair every summer to further their knowledge and understanding of the Irish language.
+All schools and religious services are conducted in Irish, and roadside advertisements are also in Irish.
+Thousands of second-level and some third-level students from all over Ireland attend summer schools at Coláiste Bun an Inbhir, Coláiste Chú Chulainn, and Coláiste an Phiarsaigh in Gaoth Dobhair every summer to further their knowledge and understanding of the Irish language.
+One of the summer schools, Coláiste Cholmcille (Columba's College) closed in 2011 following a child sexual abuse scandal.
 This is a Gaeltacht, an area where the Irish language is the first language, providing an unbroken link with millennia of Irish history and culture.

-Since most of the inhabitants of the village are bilingual, it is common to hear English vocabulary used within an Irish sentence and vice versa.
-A rich subset of unique vocabulary and phrases has arisen from this bilingualism and owing to this, the parish has attracted some curious interest from both lexicographers and etymologists in the past.
+Since most of the inhabitants of the area are bilingual, it is common to hear English vocabulary used within an Irish sentence and vice versa.
+A rich subset of unique vocabulary and phrases has arisen from this bilingualism and owing to this, the civil parish has attracted some curious interest from both lexicographers and etymologists in the past.
 For example, the Irish suffix -ailte or -eáilte is used to form a Gaelicised version of English verbs, as in wreckailte "tired".